uchicago-cs/cmsc22000/website/content/labs/lab7.md

 3. Under "app-name" title your app "[cnetID]-cs220-lab7".
 This means that the url for your app will be "https://[cnetID]-cs220-lab7.herokuapp.com"

 You've created your app!
 But navigate to "https://[cnetID]-cs220-lab7.herokuapp.com".
 As you can see, there's nothing there.
 In the coming tasks we will get the helloapp up and running on this URL.

+Before continuing, edit your `tasks.txt` file and include the URL of your app on Heroku.

 # Task 2: Deploy using Heroku CLI
 [20 points]